Guiding Light: 1990s

 In 1995, Guiding Light brought back fan favorite Nola Chamberlain, played by Lisa Brown.
 However, Nola returning to the canvas on her own without husband Quinton Chamberlain was unpopular with viewers.
-Soap opera veteran Mary Stuart joined the cast in 1996 as Meta Bauer (though referred to many times over the years, the long-running character originally played by Ellen Demming had not been seen onscreen since 1974); the character remained on the show until Stuart's death during 2002.
+Soap opera veteran Mary Stuart joined the cast in 1996 as Meta Bauer (though referred to many times over the years, the character originally played by Ellen Demming had not been seen onscreen since 1974); the character remained on the show until Stuart's death during 2002.

 As the decade progressed, Guiding Light began to feature stories with more outlandish plot twists, seemingly to compete with shows like Passions and Days of Our Lives.

 A number of these stories involved the character of Reva Shayne, played by Kim Zimmer.
 Reva had been presumed dead for the previous five years, after having driven her car off of a bridge and into the water off the Florida Keys.

 The outlandish plots for Reva included her time as an amnesiac Amish woman, the former queen of San Cristobel, and a story where Reva experienced time travel.
 The most notable of these plot twists was when Josh, believing again that Reva had died, had her cloned.